 The European Union demands for much of the above stated and puts a stress on environmental protection, in particular reduction of the trans-border nitrogen transport.
-For the latter, nitrogen flows (through the air as NH3) are calculated and plans are made to tax these flows.
-Furthermore, a decoupling of the amount of subsidies from the production quantity is going to be realized.
+For the latter, nitrogen flows (through the air as $NH_3$ ) are calculated and plans are made to tax these flows.